Where do the fishing nets come from in 7vs. Wild?

 - Lack of waste management: During repair work, broken pieces of net are cut out generously and often simply thrown overboard or lost overboard

-- Economic considerations: Disposing of used fishing nets is often expensive, which can make it attractive to simply dispose of the nets in the sea.
+- Economic considerations: Disposing of used fishing nets is often expensive, which can make it attractive to simply dump them in the sea.

 - Illegal fishing: If an illegal fishing boat is in danger of being caught, the nets may be thrown overboard or cut to remove evidence.